tournament-js/groupstage-tb-duel/README.md

   duel: {} // opts from duel
 };
 var trn = GsDuel(32, opts);
-// scoring like it was a tournament trn.stageDone(); // when done scoring this is true trn.createNextStage();
+// score it like it was a tournament trn.stageDone(); // when done scoring this is true trn.createNextStage();
 // if groupstage didn't tie we can start scoring duel now